 - Showing patience and flexibility, even when unexpected obstacles show up

-What does it mean to have integrity at work?
+What is integrity at work?

 What is integrity in the workplace?